Recovery Stories

 This post may be cut and pasted in its entirety and shared without further permission.

-These are all stories of recovery that involve freedom from drugs/medications.
-Most everyone on these pages were told they would need drugs for the rest of their lives and proved psychiatry sorely wrong.
+These are all stories of recovery (or the word I prefer is transformation) that involve freedom from drugs/medications.
+Most everyone on these pages were told they would need psychiatric drugs for the rest of their lives and proved psychiatry sorely wrong.

-There are MORE RECOVERY STORIES HERE — specific to extreme states such as psychosis, (with accompanying books and websites for further reading.)
+There are MORE healing/transformation STORIES HERE — specific to extreme states such sometimes labeled psychosis, with accompanying books and websites for further reading.

 Are you recovered?
 What is your survivor mission? —Inspiring pieces from Pat Deegan’s life (also recovered)